Client: Foodservice Distributor

 Since this was a solution that the drivers would be using, we decided to go straight to the source — the drivers and warehouse workers.

-First, we put on several workshops alongside the food service distribution’s innovation arm to discuss the problems faced by the drivers.
+First, we hosted several workshops alongside the food service distribution’s innovation arm to discuss the problems faced by the drivers.
 Both drivers and leadership attended and talked about all of these challenges and what would help solve those issues.
 This helped us understand and prioritize what work was needed.

 Next, we conducted a discovery period consisting of driver ride-alongs.
 As the drivers made deliveries, we took notes on all the manual touchpoints and different stops they made, building full documentation about what their day-to-day looked like.
 From there, a map of all their friction points throughout their journey was created.